marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 {% endhighlight %}

-*payload* is the length of the payload of the HB request sent from the client.
-This value is read from the HB message itself. *pl* is a pointer to the buffer containing the payload sent by the client.
+*payload* is the length of the payload of the heartbeat request sent from the client.
+This value is read from the heartbeat message itself. *pl* is a pointer to the buffer containing the payload sent by the client.
 What causes the bug is that the payload length advertised by the client is never checked against the actual length of the buffer received.
-A client might specify a length of N bytes, but send instead only M bytes, with M < N. When sending back the response, the server copies *payload* bytes from the buffer pointed by *pl*, which has been allocated by the server to store the HB request.
-So in principle a client can send a HB message with an arbitrary length value, and it will get back a chunk of memory from the server address space.
+A client might specify a length of N bytes, but send instead only M bytes, with M < N. When sending back the response, the server copies *payload* bytes from the buffer pointed by *pl*, which has been allocated by the server to store the heartbeat request.
+So in principle a client can send a heartbeat message with an arbitrary length value, and it will get back a chunk of memory from the server address space.
 The *payload* field is actually 16 bits long, so the maximum length is 64KB.
 The bug can be easily fixed by checking that the advertised length of the payload matches the actual length.
 A <a href="http://git.openssl.org/gitweb/?p=openssl.git;a=commit;h=731f431497f463f3a2a97236fe0187b11c44aead" target="_blank">patch</a>